Garrett P.I.: The Cantard

-Law and Disorder
+Law and disorder

 The Watch

 The Watch is the police force of the city of TunFaire.
 The Watch is notoriously slow to respond to incidents and is extremely corrupt.
-Later in the series, the Watch undergoes a major overhaul as Westman Block and Deal Relway take over, turning it into a well-oiled machine for law and order over the course of a few novels.
+Later in the series, the Watch undergoes a major overhaul when Westman Block and Deal Relway take over, turning it into a well-oiled machine for law and order over the course of a few novels.
 Block and Relway are supported in their efforts by Prince Rupert, bringing further legitimacy to the unit, which is renamed the Civil Guard by the time of Gilded Latten Bones.

 The Outfit

-The Outfit is a name for the organized crime syndicate in TunFaire.
-Although the individual in charge of the Outfit changes over the course of the series, the Outfit as a whole always retains significant power.
-The Outfit owns the entire Tenderloin, and they have business ventures in various other parts of the city, as well.
+The Outfit is a name for the human organized crime syndicate in TunFaire.
+(Other races have their own criminal organizations.)
+The Outfit owns the Tenderloin and has business ventures in other parts of the city.
+The "kingpin" is killed in Sweet Silver Blues, arranged by Morley Dotes, and Chodo Contague takes command of the Outfit, until he is incapacitated and replaced by his daughter, Belinda.